“The Divorce Help Clinic is the place to turn when divorce is looming. Get it done quick and right!”

 Legal Advice.
 There’s no better way for you to be informed of your legal rights and obligations than by hiring a “consulting attorney” (paid by the hour) to get advice on your options, gain a clear understanding of what’s going to happen if you don’t reach an agreement, to have someone to make sure your rights are protected, and to have someone supportive on your side.

-Document Preparation in Mediation: Although our mediators cannot and do not represent you within the mediation (as they work as neutrals), they do have graduated from law school and are therefore able to draft and file all of the necessary documents to initiate and finalize your divorce, including your Marital Settlement Agreement.
+Document Preparation in Mediation: Although our mediators cannot and do not represent you within the mediation (as they work as neutrals), they are licensed attorneys and are therefore able to draft and file all of the necessary documents to initiate and finalize your divorce, including your Marital Settlement Agreement.

 Role of Attorney in Mediation: Following mediation, the contents of your Marital Settlement Agreement is transcribed to reflect the agreements you and your spouse want in the final judgment.
-While you do not need to retain an attorney to finalize your divorce, it is HIGHLY recommended that you consult with an attorney (typically only 2 hours) to review your Marital Settlement Agreement prior to signing it.
+While you do not need to retain an attorney to finalize your divorce, it is highly recommended that you consult with an attorney (typically only a couple of hours) to review your Marital Settlement Agreement prior to signing it.
 You may also choose to use an outside consulting attorney to review the Agreement from your own personal perspective and give you feedback as to the agreements made.